varun-mb/techincal-paper/README.md

     In the above code snippet, the parent class Employee has the attributes - `salary` and `bonus`.
 A subclass `Programmer` inherits the properties of the parent class `Employee` via `extends` keyword.
 It allows us to skip re-writing the attributes for the `Programmer` class and enables code reusability.
     JAVA supports 3 types of inheritance - single (Class A <- Class B), multilevel (Class A <- Class B <- Class C) and heirarchical (Class A <- Class B, Class A <- Class C).

-3. **Encapsulation:** Encapsulation in Java is a process of wrapping code and data together into a single unit.
+3. **Encapsulation:** <br> Encapsulation in Java is a process of wrapping code and data together into a single unit.
 A fully encapsulated class in JAVA hides it's data from other classes using the data hiding concept which can be achieved by setting all data members of a class `private`.
 Setter and Getter methods can allow us to enter and receive the data respectively.

     ```java
     public class Student{